Block, Inc.: Afterpay

-Afterpay is an Australian digital payment platform in which a bought product can be paid off in four installments.
-This idea made in 2008 by a then eighteen-year-old Nick Molnar was geared towards millennials and inspired by the 2008 financial crisis.
-Molnar and Partner/ Co-founder Anthony Eisen launched their platform in 2014 and in four years their product reached a market capitalization of around $3.3 billion.
-In February 2020, Afterpay was reported to have 3.6 million active customers in the US, 3.1 million in Australia and New Zealand, and 600,000 in the UK.
-According to ABC News (Australia) in August 2021, Afterpay had operations in the U.S., Canada and New Zealand, as well as in the U.K., France, Italy and Spain as Clearpay.
+Afterpay is an Australian digital payment platform that allows users to pay for purchases in four installments.
+Conceived in 2008 by eighteen-year-old Nick Molnar, the concept was geared towards millennials and inspired by the 2008 financial crisis.
+Molnar and his partner and co-founder, Anthony Eisen, launched the platform in 2014; within four years, the product reached a market capitalization of around $3.3 billion.
+In February 2020, Afterpay was reported to have 3.6 million active customers in the U.S., 3.1 million in Australia and New Zealand, and 600,000 in the U.K.

+According to ABC News (Australia) in August 2021, Afterpay had operations in the U.S., Canada and New Zealand, as well as in the U.K., France, Italy, and Spain under the name Clearpay.
 In the same month, Afterpay and Block announced that Afterpay would be acquired by Block.
-Block paid US$29 billion in stock for the acquisition and the process was finalized in January 2022.
+Block paid US$29 billion in stock for the acquisition, and the process was finalized in January 2022.
 Molnar and Eisen continued to lead Afterpay's merchant and consumer businesses following the acquisition.
-In 2024, Molnar was promoted to the role of the "head of sales", leading all sales activity at Block while reporting to Dorsey.

-As of 2023, Afterpay serves 24 million users and 348,000 merchants, processing US$27.3 billion in payments annually.
+As of 2023, Afterpay has 24 million users and 348,000 merchants, processing US$27.3 billion in payments annually.
 It also ranks among the three most-used BNPL services globally.
+In 2024, Molnar was promoted to the role of "head of sales", leading all sales activity at Block while reporting to Dorsey.